 5. It is required to protect user privacy and mitigate the linkability and tracking attack caused by unnecessary user information disclosure.

-6.3.2.3 Functional requirements for transport of signalling message
+6.3.2.3 Transport of signalling message

 This clause identifies the functional requirements on transport of signalling message.

-1. It is required to be web-friendly to support easy deployment in web environments by using web technologies such as WebSocket, etc…
+1. It is required to be web-friendly to support rapid and easy deployment in web environments by using web technologies such as WebSocket, etc…

 2. It is required to support the secure exchange of messages supporting integrity-protection and/or encryption.